mjturi/AIClubWorkshopsSpring21/Workshop9/DLIB.md

 ---

 # What is DLIB?
-DLIB is an open source library that allows you to perform real world machine learning problems easily.
+DLIB is an open source library that allows you to solve real world machine learning problems easily.
 The library is large and its tool are robust.
 Take a look at their [website](http://dlib.net/) to see all the different tools and applications that the library comes with.
-For todays workshop we'll be highlighting what I feel to be a really cool tool that the library provides.
+For today's workshop we'll be highlighting what I think is a really cool tool that the library provides.

 ## What is facial landmark detection
-Facial landmark detection is the ability of a computer to detect and localize regions of the face such as the eyes, eyeborws, nose, and mouth.
+Facial landmark detection is the ability of a computer to detect and localize regions of the face such as the eyes, eyebrows, nose, and mouth.
 Here is an example of facial landmarks using a popular library that detects pose estimation, [Openpose](https://github.com/CMU-Perceptual-Computing-Lab/openpose).

 <p align="center">
   <img width="460" height="300" src="https://i.ytimg.com/vi/vF_V6i-h2nY/maxresdefault.jpg">
 </p>

 As you can see in the image, different facial landmarks are detected and tracked in the frame above.
-Dlib allows us to incorportate this same feature easily!
-For our purposes today, we will be using a pretrained model to detect facial landmarks using dlib.
+Dlib allows us to incorporate this same feature easily!
+For our purposes today, we will be using a pretrained model to detect facial landmarks with dlib.

 The model estimates 68 different (x, y) coordinates on the face: